-In a medium bowl whisk together the condensed milk, pumpkin pie spice, eggs, pumpkin and salt until well combined.
+- In a medium bowl whisk together the condensed milk, pumpkin pie spice, eggs, pumpkin puree and salt until well combined.
 Be sure the eggs are well incorporated.

-Sprinkle 1 Tablespoon flour inside the pie crust and spread it around the cover the crust.
+- Sprinkle 1 Tablespoon flour inside the pie crust and spread it around the cover the crust.
 Poke holes in the bottom and sides of the crust with a fork.

 - Pour the pumpkin mixture into the pie shell.